Where to find the best pad krapow in Bangkok

-Pad krapow is a serious business.
+Pad krapow (otherwise known as Pad Gaprao, Phat kaphrao, or simply Thai holy basil stir-fry) is a serious business, especially in Thailand.
 You have to nail the spices, get the balance right, and are those carrots in my krapow?
-Let’s embark on a quest together to find the best pad krapow in Bangkok.
+To ensure every plate you have of this dish is the most authentic, we’ve found you the best pad krapow in Bangkok.

 A staple in Thai cuisine, pad krapow is an indispensable item that makes the menu of a Thai restaurant in Bangkok complete, both street-side and upscale.
 There are a lot of ways people prefer the dish.
-Some like it speckled with tonnes of bird’s eye chili.
-Many love it with a good, runny, sunny side up eye, and that’s very understandable.
-A few even like it watery, slathered with oyster sauce, and those people have bad taste.
+Some like it speckled with lots of bird’s eye chili for a fiery kick.
+Many love it with an good, runny, sunny side-up, and we don’t blame them.

+In Bangkok, Pad Krapow is inarguably one of Thailand’s best loved dishes, and is probably what a sandwich or burger is to the Western world.
+It’s affordable, quick to prepare, and easy to find, and many establishments have perfected the art to offer some of the best versions of this dish.
+You’ll find it everywhere from simple, unassuming streetside eateries, to mall food courts, and even fancy restaurants.

+Essentially a stir-fry of pork, chicken, beef, or seafood with Thai holy basil and garlic, Pad Krapao is served with rice and topped up with fried eggs, although it’s also common to find beans in the mix.
+Regardless, the dish is wholesome, comforting, and satisfying.

-Let’s look at where to get the best pad krapow in Bangkok, and satisfy those cravings you have.
+Here’s where to look at where to get the best Pad Krapow in Bangkok and satisfy those cravings you have.

 Prow